clemak27/greddit/README.md

 `greddit [global options] command [command options] [arguments...]`

-currently, the following commands are available:
+The following commands are available:

 - authenticate
   authenticates with the reddit api.
   This command is mainly for testing if the config is set correctly.
 - subreddits, sr
   interact with subreddits
   - list